ForWarZz/davey_lifeguard_ha/README.md

 3.  **Inside the `custom_components` directory, create another new directory named `davey_lifeguard`.**

-4.  **Download the files for this integration** from the repository (once it is public) and place them inside the `custom_components/davey_lifeguard/` directory.
+4.  **Download the files for this integration** from the repository and place them inside the `custom_components/davey_lifeguard/` directory.
 The file structure should look like this:
     ```
     <your_config_directory>/
     └── custom_components/